atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 endif(UNIX)
 {% endhighlight %}

-If you're unfamiliar with this modern CMake syntax, I highly recommend you read articles on it like [this one](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/).
+If you're unfamiliar with this modern CMake syntax, I highly recommend you read articles on it like [this one](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/), because my post alone isn't enough to cover the vast topic that is CMake best practices.
 Now let's build it, this is what it should look like on Linux:
 {% highlight console %}
 [demo]$ ls
 CMakeLists.txt  exported.h  main.cpp